 Do pigs have teeth?
 And if they do, how many do they have and what do they look like?
 If you’re not familiar with the pig’s anatomy, you might’ve wondered about these questions.
 The reason why so many people are unsure whether or not these animals have teeth is because they don’t often show them.
 But, wonder no more, I’m here to provide the answer.

-In a hurry, no worries, here’s the quick answer: All pigs do definitely have teeth.
+I did the research, and what I discovered is that all pigs do definitely have teeth.
 As piglets, they have baby teeth, while as adults they have 44 permanent teeth.
 They start losing their baby teeth and grow their permanent ones at around 5 months of age.
 Since piglets are born with “needle teeth” which project from the gums they are often clipped because otherwise, they can harm the other piglets in the litter or the mother.

 Do pigs have teeth?

 Pigs do have teeth and are even born with them!

 When a piglet is born it has sharp incisors, also known as needle teeth, that it uses to fight for the best teat.
 The best teats are the ones that are located at the front because they provide the most milk.
 In captivity, these sharp incisors are often clipped because otherwise, they will harm the other piglets in the litter or even the mother.
 This clipping process is not pleasant for the piglet but unfortunately, it has to be done to prevent harm to the mother and littermates.

 Once the pigs are around 5 months old their baby teeth start falling out and their permanent ones start growing in.
 This process takes a couple of months.
 At around 8 to 20 months, most pigs will have all their baby teeth replaced with permanent ones.